vuejs/v2.vuejs.org/src/v2/guide/installation.md

   The default file for these bundlers (`pkg.module`) is the Runtime only ES Module build (`vue.runtime.esm.js`).

-### Runtime + Compiler vs. Runtime-only
+### Full (Runtime + Compiler) vs. Runtime-only

-- **Compiler**: code that is responsible for compiling template strings into JavaScript render functions.
+**Compiler**: code that is responsible for compiling template strings into JavaScript render functions.

-- **Runtime**: code that is responsible for creating Vue instances, rendering and patching virtual DOM, etc. Basically everything minus the compiler.
+**Runtime**: code that is responsible for creating Vue instances, rendering and patching virtual DOM, etc. Basically everything minus the compiler.

-- **Full**: builds that contain both the compiler and the runtime.

 If you need to compile templates on the client (e.g. passing a string to the `template` option, or mounting to an element using its in-DOM HTML as the template), you will need the compiler and thus the full build: